mvz/ripper_parser/README.md

 **Note:** If you want a production ready system with many nice features such as advanced location information and rewriting, use Parser!

-* Produces Sexp objects with the same structure as Parser's AST::Node results.
+* Produces Sexp objects with the same structure as Parser's AST::Node results
 * Does not produce compatible location data
 * Does not produce compatible comment data
+* Accepts some non-UTF8 compatible string literals, which are rejected by Parser

 ## Install